Shuffles of Context-Free Languages along Regular Trajectories: Proof of the Coupling Lemma

 Let \(A\) be a PDA and \(uxv \in \Sigma^*\) be the label of some run \(r\).
 The \emph{endcap} at positions \(i \in r\ange{u}\) and \(j \in r\ange{v}\) is a tuple that contains information about the subruns \(r[:i]\) and \(r[j:]\), that is, skipping the portion of \(r\) between \(i\) and \(j\).
 Informally, the tuple contains the portion of \(u\) read until \(r[i]\), the states reached by \(r[i]\) and \(r[j]\), and the portion of \(v\) read from \(r[j]\).
 Formally, the endcap is the tuple \((u[:c_i], \stt(r, i), \stt(r, j), v[c_j:])\), where \(c_i\) is the smallest such that \(i \in r\ange{c_i}\) and \(c_j\) the largest such that \(j \in r\ange{c_j}\).

 In this setting, we will always focus on a specific endcap, that is unique for each decomposition \(uxv \in \Sigma^*\) of the label of the run \(r\).
 Let \(h_x\) be the smallest stack-height observed while reading \(x\) with \(r\ang{x}\) and \(h_v\) the smallest stack-height observed while reading \(v\) with \(r\ange{v}\) (note that the minimum may be achieved potentially \emph{right before} the first transition; we allow that as an edge case).
 We let \(i\) be the rightmost position in \(r\ange{u}\) that has maximal stack-height below \(h_x\) and \(h_v\).
 We let \(j\) be the leftmost position in \(r\ange{v}\) with stack-height \(h_v\) (again, as an edge case, \(j\) may be the last transition before \(\min r\ange{v}\)).
 A graphical representation appears in \Cref{fig:minendcap}.
-The endcap at these positions \(i\) and \(j\) is called the \emph{min-endcap} of \(r\), w.r.t.\ the decomposition \(uxv\) of its label.
+The endcap at these positions \(i\) and \(j\) is called the \emph{min-endcap} of \(r\) with respect to the decomposition \(uxv\) of its label.
+Note, our definition of PDA requires that at most one element is pushed/popped per transition.
+Hence, the selected transitions are precise such that we need not worry about skipping any stack heights in a single transition.

 \begin{restatable}{fact}{FactEndcap}\labelandarrows{fact:endcap} Let \(uxv \in \Sigma^*\) be the label of some run \(r\) that has a min-endcap from \(i\) to \(j\).
 For all \(i' \geq i\), \(|\stk(r, i')| \geq |\stk(r, i)|\).
 For all \(j' \geq j\), \(|\stk(r,j')| \geq |\stk(r, j)|\).